switch-ch/cloudservice-owncloud/source/cesnet/installation.rst

 Preparing storage
 -----------------

-You should start by deciding, where to place the whole ownCloud installation.
+You should start by deciding where to place the whole ownCloud installation.

 We have decided to place everything ownCloud related on a shared filesystem mounted on all nodes.
-This allows the Pacemaker to move services between the nodes freely if one of the nodes fail, and thus to achieve High Availability.
+This allows achieving High Availability, Pacemaker is then able to move services between the nodes freely if one of the nodes fails.
 GPFS shared filesystem creation and mounting is described on the `IBM wiki`_.
 We created a filesystem named *owncloud* using the following stanza file::